mediarex-de/paypalplus-module/README.md

 PayPal Plus module for OXID eShop.

 ## Installation
-Use Composer to add the console to your project
+Use Composer to add the module to your project
 ```bash
 composer require oxid-professional-services/paypalplus-module
 ```